google/google-analytics-utilities/README.md

 2. Since the account summaries sheet lists each sheet as a different row but custom dimensions exist at the property level, select one view per property for which you are interested and the script will identify the correct property.
 3. Navigate to the “UA Custom Dimensions” sheet.
 4. Click on Google Analytics Utilities > Universal Analytics > Custom Dimensions > List Custom Dimensions.
-5. The script will save all of the custom dimensions for the selected properties to the “UA Custom Dimensions” sheet.
+5. The script will save all the custom dimensions for the selected properties to the “UA Custom Dimensions” sheet.

 #### Create/Update Custom Dimensions